dragonflyoss/d7y.io/versioned_docs/version-v2.3.0/operations/best-practices/deployment-best-practices.md

 A big factor in planning capacity is: highest expected storage capacity.
 And know the memory size, CPU core count, and disk capacity of each machine.

-For predicting your capacity, you can use the estimates from below if you don’t have your capacity plan.
+For predicting your capacity, you can use the estimates from below if you don't have your capacity plan.

 ### Manager